whitechno/subutai/all_scripts/python_env/python_venv/README.md

 ### Option 4: Recreate your virtual environment

+**This is by far the best option.**

-If you're using a virtual environment and want to start fresh:
+If you're using a virtual environment and want to start fresh.

 ```shell script
 # Deactivate current environment